abhinaba-ghosh/axe-playwright/README.md

 Set of options passed into rules or checks, temporarily modifying them.
 This contrasts with axe.configure, which is more permanent.

-The keys consist of [those accepted by `axe.run`'s options argument](https://www.deque.com/axe/documentation/api-documentation/#parameters-axerun) as well as a custom `includedImpacts` key.
+The keys consist of [those accepted by `axe.run`'s options argument](https://www.deque.com/axe/documentation/api-documentation/#parameters-axerun) as well as custom `includedImpacts` and `detailedReport` keys.

 The `includedImpacts` key is an array of strings that map to `impact` levels in violations.
 Specifying this array will only include violations where the impact matches one of the included values.
 Possible impact values are "minor", "moderate", "serious", or "critical".